 The course is designed for students who have successfully completed the introductory economics course (ECON1001) and extends microeconomic principles in order to analyse and model economic events at the local, national and international levels.
 While the mathematics requirement for the subject is not advanced, basic math is essential to be able to fully grasp and apply the material.
 This subject provides the entry point into the study of the more advanced economic specialisations such as behavioral or experimental economics, industrial organisation, labour economics, health economics, property economics, or game theory.

 Newcastle City Precinct

 On successful completion of the course students will be able to:

 1. Critically assess traditional approaches to theories of consumer and producer behaviour, market structure theories and have insights into alternate perspectives.

-2. Apply microeconomic concepts to inform business decisions and governance in the workplace and develop an appreciation of synergies with other disciplines in the business faculty.
+2. Apply microeconomic concepts to inform business decisions and governance in the workplace and develop an appreciation of synergies with other disciplines.

 3. Demonstrate a proficiency in utilising numerical and graphical techniques.